 Unlike ILS Antenna designs of the past, modern wide aperture Advanced ILS Antennas radiate narrow, directive RF signals to approaching aircraft thereby requiring less real estate to be restricted in and around airports, to protect against interfering with guidance signals used to land.
 To demonstrate this, you could simply shine an adjustable beam flashlight represent an ILS Antenna’s radiated signal beam, on a table representing the airfield.
 As you broaden the beam, you increase the amount of illuminated area of airfield required to remain restricted for aviation purposes thereby reducing the amount of area outside the radiated beam allowable for development.
 This is the case with the vast majority ILS Antennas in use throughout the world today.
 Their narrow apertures reflect wide indiscriminate signal beams.
 Conversely, as you narrow the beam, you reduce the amount of illuminated restricted area and free up areas outside the beam for development much like the effects of our wide aperture Advanced ILS Antennas.
 With more usable real estate comes more aeronautical and non-aeronautical income development opportunities.
-Yet, his is only the beginning of the benefits of our wide aperture Advanced ILS Antennas.
-Read on to get a more comprehensive understanding of how dramatically airports and their communities can be transformed.
+Yet, this is only the beginning of the benefits of our wide aperture Advanced ILS Antennas.

 An Airport Can Have A Modern Appearance Yet Can Hardly Be Considered “Modernized” While Utilizing Antennas Of Previous Generations.